atritheone/Alder/README.md

 Alder is named after **Dr. Alder Wright**.

-The current release is **Alder 0.1** for Windows.
-Its writing, publishing, and speech resources are included in the application.
-End users do not need to install other software, create a remote account, or supply an API key.

 ## How to use

 Create a project from a blank, essay, book, or example template, then create a